Joke: Computational humour

 Computational humour is a new field of study which uses computers to model humour; it bridges the disciplines of computational linguistics and artificial intelligence.
 A primary ambition of this field is to develop computer programs which can both generate a joke and recognise a text snippet as a joke.
 Early programming attempts have dealt almost exclusively with punning because this lends itself to simple straightforward rules.
 These primitive programs display no intelligence; instead, they work off a template with a finite set of pre-defined punning options upon which to build.

 More sophisticated computer joke programs have yet to be developed.
 Based on our understanding of the SSTH / GTVH humour theories, it is easy to see why.
 The linguistic scripts (a.k.a. frames) referenced in these theories include, for any given word, a "large chunk of semantic information surrounding the word and evoked by it [...] a cognitive structure internalized by the native speaker".
 These scripts extend much further than the lexical definition of a word; they contain the speaker's complete knowledge of the concept as it exists in his world.
 As insentient machines, computers lack the encyclopaedic scripts which humans gain through life experience.
 They also lack the ability to gather the experiences needed to build wide-ranging semantic scripts and understand language in a broader context, a context that any child picks up in daily interaction with his environment.

 Further development in this field must wait until computational linguists have succeeded in programming a computer with an ontological semantic natural language processing system.
 It is only "the most complex linguistic structures [which] can serve any formal and/or computational treatment of humor well".
 Toy systems (i.e. dummy punning programs) are completely inadequate to the task.
 Despite the fact that the field of computational humour is small and underdeveloped, it is encouraging to note the many interdisciplinary efforts which are currently underway.
-As this field grows in both understanding and methodology, it provides an ideal testbed for humour theories; the rules must firstly be clearly defined in order to write a computer program around a theory.

-International Joke Day

-1 July is celebrated around the world as International Joke Day.